Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

 CDs come with different lengths or terms, and the longer the term, usually the higher the interest rate that you’ll earn.
-A CD barbell might make sense if you want the benefit of having some of your money in a higher-interest CD, while keeping the rest of it more liquid (although at a lower rate) — hence the barbell analogy.
+A CD barbell might make sense if you want the benefit of having some of your money in a higher-interest CD, while keeping the rest of it more liquid (although at a lower rate).

-Using a CD strategy like the CD barbell strategy is one way to capture some of the higher returns with long-term CDs while still being able to access some of your money by using shorter-term CDs as well.
-You’ll also have your money tied up for a longer period of time, so there is a tradeoff that you’ll need to consider.
+Using a CD strategy like the CD barbell strategy is one potential way to get higher returns with long-term CDs while still being able to access some of your money by using shorter-term CDs as well.
+You will, however, have your money tied up for a longer period of time, so there is a tradeoff that you’ll need to consider.

-If you’re looking for better interest rates for your cash while maintaining easy access to your money, you might consider a SoFi high-yield bank account.
-Eligible account holders can earn a competitive APY if you sign up for direct deposit.
-Also, SoFi doesn’t charge account fees or management fees.
+If you’re looking for better interest rates for your cash while maintaining easy access to your money, you might want to consider other options, such as a high-yield bank account.
+Do some investigating to see what savings strategy makes the most sense for you.

 FAQ